Getting a pet for your child? Forget it. A bird feeder, though? Now that is an idea...

 Pet in an Apartment?
 Get a bird feeder!

 Pets are often not allowed in apartments.
 However, a balcony or window bird feeder can often still be used to attract birds.
 You will want to confirm this with your apartment managers, but if feeders are not allowed in some capacity, you can always convince them to plant native plants around the property.
 Don't know which plants to recommend?
-There are countless resources online, and we even have a list of state-specific native flower packs on our Amazon Influencer Page!
+There are countless resources online, and we even have a list of state-specific native flower packs!

 More Pets or More Birds?